naman-gitwork/Global_Trend_EDA/README.md

 - ✔️ Decade-based temporal analysis
 - ✔️ Clean, readable plots using Matplotlib and Seaborn

----

-## 📷 Sample Visualizations

-> Here you can add some screenshots of charts or graphs from your notebook later.

----

 ## 🛠️ Tech Stack

 - Python 🐍